Dragon8029/100-days-of-code/Attempt5.md

 *May 7, 2019*

 Forgot to tweet yesterday.
 Yesterday and today I spent some time learning how to set up a Heroku enviornment.
 Still need to study the docs a bit more to become familiar with it.
 But it should work for my needs.

+---

+## D69:
+*May 11, 2019*

+Didn't count the last few days as meeting the challenge, I did do a little coding.
+Just not enough to count, in my mind.
+Back at it today, worked on setting up Heroku and a MongoDb with mLab.
+Still a bit more to figure out, but getting closer.

+---